s00199141/hello-world/README.md

 # hello-world
-Hez guys this is my first repository created.
+Hey guys this is my first repository created.